What is Money?

 Many things have been currency and/or money but they all share a single characteristic - they are universally accepted.
 All monies evolved in the marketplace of human beings swapping their produce for the produce of others.
 Currency is what circulates as a medium of exchange and can be money or a claim on money, much like a dry-cleaner's receipt is a claim on dry-cleaning.
 Therefore, money can be currency but currency isn't necessarily money, unless it is payment in full and not a claim on payment in full.
 It's an important distinction to make.

-To really understand money and currency we need to take alook at how it evolved.
+To really get to grips with money and currency we need to take a look at how they evolved.